 - Her stools remain black and sticky after the first week.

-Generally, a baby is deemed colicky if he shows sudden and unexplained outbursts of crying in accordance with the "rule of threes"—crying at least three hours a day, for three days a week, beginning within the first three weeks of life.
-It's painful to hear and stressful to deal with, since the most you can do is try to calm your baby until his colicky phase passes—usually by 3 months of age.
+Generally, a baby is deemed colicky if he shows sudden and unexplained outbursts of crying in accordance with the "rule of threes" -- crying at least three hours a day, for three days a week, beginning within the first three weeks of life.
+It's painful to hear and stressful to deal with, since the most you can do is try to calm your baby until his colicky phase passes -- usually by 3 months of age.
+For tried-and-true colic soothers, go to our Colic guide.

 When to call the doctor